Also known as Affinity Mapping, Affinity Grouping, and KJ Analysis.

 Example – Training Duties

 This an example of an affinity diagram which was developed to help a training manager to understand his duties and responsibilities.
-This is an example of a universal process that can be performed by every business.
-To see more universal processes like this one, please visit our affinity diagrams section.
+It is an example of a universal process that can be performed by every business.
+To explore further universal processes like this one, please visit our affinity diagrams section.

-There are many tools that can help you to construct an affinity diagram.
-One of the simplest ways is to use this affinity diagram template.
+There are many tools that can help in constructing affinity diagrams.
+One of the simplest and most straightforward ways is to use this affinity diagram template.

 Other Formats